 - Students' Union Women's Officer

 - University and College Union Equal Opportunities Rep

 Annual Performance Reviews (APRs)

-Five main APRs take place in autumn each year to assess the performance of our primary activity centres: our four Faculties and our Professional Support Services (PSS).
+Five main APRs take place in autumn each year to assess the performance of our primary activity centres: our three Faculties and our Professional Support Services (PSS).
 Meetings include a detailed analysis and evaluation of the operational performance of each Faculty, School, directorate, division and office within our University, and the progress they are making towards the goals in our Manchester 2020 strategic document.

 Data gathered by our Equality and Diversity Team for this process includes the staff profile, looking at the composition of our workforce by gender, ethnicity, age and disability.
 All data and findings are reported back to our Faculties and PSS so they can take update their individual action plans accordingly.

 - Find out more about our APR process.